-If a student wishes to take a leave of absence from the program for personal or medical reasons, a Status Change Form #20728 must be completed with Student Success Coordinator.
-The Student

-Success Coordinator will review with Financial Aid and the Bursar for approval.
-A LOA is based on official notification to the College and last date of attendance at an academically related activity.
+If a student wishes to take a leave of absence from the program for personal or medical reasons, the student must complete a Change in Status Form.
+The Dean or designee will review with Financial Aid and the Bursar for approval.
+An LOA is based on official notification to the College and last date of attendance at an academically related activity.